Impressionism, a historical reconstruction:

 of his exhibited paintings

-On this page you will find an account of what art-works Lépine has exhibited at the 1st ‘impressionist’ exposition in 1874 and at the Salon.
+On this page you will find an account of what art-works Lépine has exhibited at the 1st ‘impressionist’ exposition in 1874 and at the Salon and other exhibitions.
 The identification is very hard, because Lépine hardly dated his paintings.
 For general information on Stanislas Lépine and the used sources see main page.
 See also the topographical overview.

 The first ‘impressionist’ exposition 1874: